-The underlying geology is Unnamed Extrusive Rocks, Ordovician - Tuff, Felsic.
-Igneous Bedrock formed approximately 444 to 488 million years ago in the Ordovician Period (British Geological Survey website).
-The drift geology is Till - Diamicton.
-(British Geological Survey website).
+The underlying geology is Milford Haven Group - Argillaceous Rocks, Sandstone and Conglomerate (British Geological Survey website).
+There is no recorded drift geology (British Geological Survey website).

-The overlying soils are known as Wick 1 which are typical deep well drained coarse loamy and sandy soils.
-Some similar soils are affected by groundwater (Soil Survey of England and Wales, Sheet 2 Wales).
+The overlying soils are known as Milford, which are typical brown earths.
+These consist of fine, loamy, reddish soils over rock (Soil Survey of England and Wales, Sheet 5 South West England).